FahimHafiz/deep_learning_examples/README.md

     *   The number of neurons in the hidden layers.
     *   The activation functions in the hidden layers.
     *   The number of hidden layers.
+4.  **Varying Epochs**: Investigating the impact of varying epochs on the model performance.

 ## Code Structure and Analysis